 In a report on the state of TLS in the Alexa 1 million, security researcher and TLS expert Scott Helme uncovers trends that have emerged over the last 18 months since he last prepared the report.
 One key finding was that the gravitation to TLS 1.3 has been swift—but for reasons that may not have been predicted a year or so ago.
 While the pandemic has driven some transformation, it’s not the most salient reason.
 It is a function of chasing other benefits, according to Helme.

-Indeed, the uptick in TLS 1.3 was surprising.
+Indeed, the uptick in gravitation to TLS 1.3 was surprising.
 “Generally, I would not have expected people to chase a newer protocol version so quickly after release,” Helme said.

 “If we look at the TLS 1.2 adoption, that was considerably slower in 2008.
 We really didn’t see a massive drive in adoption until 2013/2014 during the post-Snowden and post-Heartbleed era when people were chasing Forward Secrecy,” according to Helme.